Key Takeaways

 Conveyancers have specific requirements that not all AML platforms handle well.
 Look for software that supports:

-- CDD on both parties in a single transaction workflow
+- CDD workflows for all client types in a single transaction

 - All entity types: individuals, companies, trusts, SMSFs, partnerships